davidjosefson/poliskarta/README.md

 Poliskarta is a web API created with [Go](https://golang.org/) to get easy access to coordinates for police events in Sweden.

-Event data is fetched and processed from [polisen.se](https://polisen.se/Skane/Aktuellt/Handelser/Handelser-i-hela-landet/?feed=rss) and coordinates are found using [mapquest.se](http://mapquest.com).
+Event data is fetched and processed from RSS feeds at [polisen.se](https://polisen.se/Skane/Aktuellt/Handelser/Handelser-i-hela-landet/?feed=rss) and coordinates are found using [mapquest.com](http://mapquest.com).

 Two demo clients were made using AngularJS and Google Maps.